-[recent changes are highlighted in pink]
+[This update: 14 May 2022—recent changes highlighted in pink]

-When are Sunday services at St James’s?
+When are worship and prayer services at St James’s?

 What are the provisions for transport and parking?

 The bus stop across the street from church (labelled ‘Green Street’) is refurbished and back in operation, and the 121, 279 and 307 busses will all stop there.

 Given that there is no longer any street parking on the Hertford Road in front of the church, there are three options for alternative parking: